 The largely Democratic Legislature could thwart the plan.
 But if lawmakers do approve the fiscal reforms to fill a $14.5 billion fiscal hole next year, schools will suffer the most crippling cuts in decades.

 "This is the biggest hit to school districts since the passage of Prop.
 13," said Terry Anderson of School Services of California, a consulting and advocacy group that gives fiscal guidance to school districts around the state.
-Voters approved Proposition 13 in 1978, placing a limit on the amount of taxes local agencies could impose to raise money.

 School districts must pass their budgets by June 30 but are required to send notice by March 15 to teachers who could lose their jobs.
 In order to meet the deadline, many districts have started taking action now.